 The first thing you should do when deciding to paint your kitchen cabinets is to consider what type of material your cabinets are made from.
 Do you have solid wood cabinets or are they composed of wood veneer over particle board?
 Are your cabinets made from MDF or laminate?
 Each of these materials will have a bearing on which type of paint you use for your cabinets.

 Wood Cabinets: Paint adheres best over a scuffed surface, making true wood cabinets a great candidate for painting.
 Sand the surface to prep it for paint and the result is a better bond and smoother finish.
-This is especially important if your wood cabinets are already stained or have a glossy finish - you will need to get through this finish layer first, either with sandpaper or a liquid deglosser.
+This is especially important if your wood cabinets are already stained or have a glossy finish - you will need to get through this finishing layer first, either with sandpaper or a liquid deglosser.

 If your wood cabinets are bare, natural wood, they may need little to no sanding.
 However, know that they will absorb a lot of paint - especially if you go with water-based latex paint.
 A primer will assist in making sure the coverage is even and thorough.